onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 ## Check balances

-The script `GetVotingWeight.cdc` allows you to check both the last recorded balance and timestamp of the balance for the two user accounts:
+If you want to have an insight into the last recorded balance and timestamp of the balance for the two user accounts, you can use the script `GetVotingWeight.cdc`, indication both addresses:

 ```console
 flow scripts execute scripts/GetVotingWeight.cdc "0x01cf0e2f2f715450" "0x179b6b1cb6755e31"